Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 A path starts from Punta Chiappa and takes you to San Fruttuoso and Portofino in about two hours.

-You can also get to Punta Chiappa and the neighboring countries with the boats departing from the port of Camogli or with the boats of the fishermen who practice fishing tourism and offer excursions along the Ligurian coast with lunches based on the catch of the day.
+You can also get to Punta Chiappa and the neighboring villages with the boats departing from the port of Camogli or with the boats of the fishermen who practice fishing tourism and offer excursions along the Ligurian coast with lunches based on the catch of the day.

 Ruta di Camogli